CarstenAgerskov/skill-the-cows-lists/README.md

 * Mycroft: "I did not find blink, but I did find milk on list grocery"

 #### Complete task
-Find a task on a list:
+Find a task on a list, the operation can be undone within 2 minutes:
 * You: "Hey Mycroft, complete call home on my personal list"
 * Mycroft: "Call home on list personal was marked complete"
 * You: "Hey Mycroft, restore"